Aston Martin Vanquish: Second generation (2012–2018)

-Vanquish Volante (2013–2018)

 In 2013, Aston Martin unveiled a convertible variant of the Vanquish, called Volante.
 The Volante has a full carbon fibre body, triple-skin lightweight fabric roof, 50% larger boot than its predecessor and the third generation Brembo 398 mm × 36 mm (front) and 360 mm × 32 mm (rear) Carbon Ceramic Matrix (CCM) brake discs with six-piston front and four-piston rear brake callipers.
 The Vanquish Volante is 13% torsionally stiffer than the outgoing DBS Volante.

-The Volante was unveiled at the 2013 Pebble Beach Concours d'Elegance.
-Deliveries to Europe began in late 2013, with deliveries to the US starting in early 2014.
+On 16 November 2016, Aston Martin announced the new Vanquish S model.
+The Vanquish S features the AM29 V12 engine, with power increased to 603 PS, and a new aerodynamic package.
+The Vanquish S can accelerate from 0 to 100 km/h in 3.5 seconds with a top speed of 324 km/h.
+The car's deliveries started in December 2016.
+Aston Martin also unveiled a convertible version of the Vanquish S called the Vanquish S Volante in 2017.